 Polymorphism vs Overloading vs Overriding

-Overriding is a form of polymorphism which is used in Java to dynamically bind method from the subclass in response to a method call from sub class object referenced by superclass type.
+Overriding is a form of polymorphism that is used in Java to dynamically bind the method from the subclass in response to a method call from a subclass object referenced by superclass type.
 Method overriding is bonded using dynamic binding in Java.

-Suppose you have two methods size() in both base class and derived class and Base class variable is pointing to an object which happens to be subclass object at runtime then method from subclass will be called, i.e. overridden method will be called.
+Suppose you have two methods size() in both base class and derived class and base class variable is pointing to an object which happens to be subclass object at runtime then method from subclass will be called, I mean, the overridden method will be called.

-This allows to program for interface than implementation, a popular OOPS design principle because Polymorphism guarantees to invoke correct method based upon the object.
-Method overriding is key for much flexible design pattern in Java.
+This allows programming for interface than implementation, a popular OOP design principle because Polymorphism guarantees to invoke the correct method based upon the object.
+Method overriding is key for many flexible design patterns in Java, like Strategy and State Design Patterns in Java.

 An example of Polymorphism in Java